Our approach to sustainability

 Our company is breaking new ground in the world’s fastest growing food-system.
 Our approach is in itself innovative, particularly in the Chinese market, where we have an opportunity to develop a model that is sustainable from the outset.
 Our approach is based on growing healthy food, sustainably, and close-to-market.

-To help us achieve this, in early 2023, we embarked on a materiality assessment to help us determine the environmental social and governance (ESG) topics which are most relevant to our activity today, as we ramp-up production.
+To help us achieve this, we are working with our greatest environmental social and governance (ESG) impacts, risks and opportunities which are most relevant to our activity today, as we ramp-up production.

-See our Our sustainability priorities to find out more about how we carried out this assesment and our resulting focused approach.
+See our Our sustainability priorities to find out more about our approach.